GED In Washington

 Yakima

 The GED is the most widely used high school equivalency exam in North America.
-The GED program is developed to offer adults who did not complete high school another chance to show their skills at the level of high school seniors.
+The GED program was developed to offer adults who have not completed high school another chance to show their skills at the level of high school seniors.

 There are four independent GED sub-exams that address the academic subject areas of English Language Arts (Reasoning through Language Arts), Science (including Chemistry and Physics), Social Studies, and Mathematical Reasoning.